-First configure security if you’re using X-Pack’s security features.
+Monitor Elasticsearch with X-Pack Monitoring.
+First install X-Pack onto Elasticsearch and configure security if you’re using X-Pack’s security features.
 Then come back here for instructions on installing and configuring Kibana (the monitoring server) with X-Pack so that Elasticsearch (secured with X-Pack), Kibana (secured with X-Pack), and Liferay DXP can communicate effortlessly and securely.
-A Liferay Enterprise Search (LES) subscription is necessary for this integration.
+A Liferay Enterprise Search subscription is necessary for this integration.
 Contact Liferay’s Sales department for more information.

 Tell Elasticsearch to enable data collection.

 This document assumes you’re enabling security and monitoring, though differences in the process are noted as appropriate.

 Monitoring is enabled on Elasticsearch by default, but data collection isn’t.